NASA's AREN Project

 Science Consultant

-The Mission Mapper is a central component of AREN—it's a web-based mapping tool where participants upload and visualize data collected from AeroPod and Rover missions.
+The Mission Mapper is a web-based mapping tool where AREN participants can upload and share mission metadata, images, and datasets collected from Aeropod and TerraROVER missions.

 Key Technologies